-However, dataminer @_Ninji on Twitter has looked at the code governing special visitors to your island and surmised that Redd will appear approximately once every two weeks, according to the schedule for special island visitors.
+Dataminer @_Ninji on Twitter looked at the code governing special visitors to your island and surmised that Redd will appear approximately once every two weeks, according to the schedule for special island visitors.
 Shortly after this discovery, a helpful internet soul created this handy infographic:

 So, once Saharah, Kicks and Leif have visited, the two remaining weekday slots will be taken up by two of the five other characters — the ones that don't come get priority the following week.
 Assuming this data is correct, it's possible that Redd won't visit for a full two weeks, although he'll definitely visit the week after that.

-You can head to the northern shore of your island to check if Redd is there, but the easiest way to see if Redd is visiting is to open the map on your NookPhone and see if the Jolly Trawler is docked there.
+How do you know if Redd is visiting your island?
+You can head to the northern shore to check if Redd is there, but the easiest way to see if Redd is visiting is to open the map on your NookPhone and see if the Jolly Trawler is docked there.

 What does Redd sell on his boat?

 Jolly Redd's Treasure Trawler is home to works of art and rare(-ish) furniture.
 Redd is happy to sell you any amount of furniture (provided you don't ask where it came from), although you're restricted to purchasing one piece of art for every day that he visits.